MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Power-bi-templates.md

 2. In the left navigation pane, select **Queries**.

 3. On the Queries page, select the **Collaboration Overload** query card.
-This opens a preset query that contains all the required metrics to properly populate the PBI template.
+This opens a preset query that contains all the required metrics to properly populate the Power BI template.

    ![Opened Power BI template query](../Images/WpA/tutorials/pbi-templates-02.png)